Ottumwa Family Animal Care FAQs

 How do I make an appointment?

-You can request an appointment through the app called pet desk or by calling the clinic at 641-682-2291.
+You can book an appointment through our online system or by calling the clinic at 641-682-2291.

 Do you offer boarding and daycare?